rvinas/grn_inference/README.md

 We prune a [base mouse gene regulatory network from CellOracle](https://morris-lab.github.io/CellOracle.documentation/notebooks/04_Network_analysis/Network_analysis_with_Paul_etal_2015_data.html?highlight=load_mouse_scatac_atlas_base_grn) using the interactions inferred by the methods above.
 We evaluate performance using the area under the precision-recall curve (AUPRC), using two ground-truth networks:
 1. Literature-derived network from the [CollecTRI](https://github.com/saezlab/CollecTRI) database.
 This resource collects mouse regulatory interactions from 12 publicly available databases.
-2. Pluripotent stem-cell network derived from [ChIP Atlas](https://github.com/inutano/chip-atlas/wiki).
-The code to process this network is located in `processing/process_chip_atlas_gt_network.ipynb`.
+2. Ground-truth networks specific to C3H/10T1/2, embryonic fibroblasts, and pluripotent stem-cell network derived from [ChIP Atlas](https://github.com/inutano/chip-atlas/wiki).
+The code to process this network is located in `processing/process_chip_atlas_network.py`.

 ---